 Studentaid.gov is the website that gives you access to the FAFSA.
 The application is completely free; do not trust a website asking for payment!
 An FSA ID is a username and password that gives you access to Federal Student Aid’s online systems and can serve as your legal signature.
 Only create and use an FSA ID if you are the account owner; if you are dependent for federal student aid purposes, a parent will need their own FSA ID.
 Use a personal email address to create a username and password and do not use the same email address as anyone else applying for an FSA ID.
 This ID will be used to complete your FAFSA application each year so make sure the email address can be accessible the entire time you are in college.
 Keep your login information in a secure place in case you forget it.

 The FAFSA application opens on October 1st of each year.
 Financial aid deadlines can vary by school, state, or program of study.
 State deadlines can be checked online.
 Oftentimes, the earlier you apply, the more aid you can receive.

 3. Gather the Information You Will Need for the Application

-Applying for federal financial aid requires a tax return from two years prior and any supporting documentation.
-For example, if you are applying for 2019-2020 financial aid, you will need your 2017 taxes to complete the application.
-In addition to your tax return, you will need your social security and drivers license numbers, documentation of untaxed incomes – including workers comp, child support, payments to tax deferred pension, savings plans, etc. – and current bank statements, records of stocks and bonds, 529 plans, and other investments.
-Please note that if you are filing for aid as a dependent, you will also need the taxes and financial information of your parents or guardians.
+Applying for federal financial aid requires a tax return from two years prior.
+In addition to your tax return, you will need your social security and driver’s license numbers, documentation of untaxed incomes – including workers comp, child support, payments to tax deferred pension, savings plans, etc. – and current bank statements, records of stocks and bonds, 529 plans, and other investments.
+If you are dependent for federal student aid purposes, you will also need your parent’s taxes and financial information.